 Millet porridge is a creamy, gluten-free breakfast easily made in the slow cooker overnight and ready when you wake up.
 With hints of cinnamon and vanilla it’s the perfect base to top with your favorite fresh fruit, nuts and seeds for a hearty start to the day.
 Especially great when you want to switch things up from oatmeal!

 Ever since getting the results of my food sensitivity test back a few months ago and coming to the sad realization that gluten is not my friend, I’ve tried to expand my breakfast horizons beyond the typical bowl of oatmeal.

-When quinoa gives you a horrible reaction so quinoa cereal is out of the running, there aren’t many other gluten-free grains/seeds out there that lend themselves to a nice warm and hearty breakfast bowl.
+When quinoa gives you a horrible reaction so quinoa cereal is out of the running, and you’re not in the mood for cassava flour pancakes, there aren’t many other gluten-free grains/seeds out there that lend themselves to a nice warm and hearty breakfast bowl.

 Turns out, it’s great for that!

 Left intact, millet is a small round ball like seen above.
 Almost like a smaller nonpareil just in seed form (yep, it’s technically a seed not a grain).

 When I use it in a savory dish, like millet tabbouleh, I cook the grain intact.

 For this breakfast porridge though, the trick to getting the millet nice and creamy is actually grinding down most of the millet so that the consistency is somewhere in between its normal state and flour.